 We found that few organizations operate smart buildings, as their systems and data are not fully integrated, and they lack the expertise to leverage building systems insights.
 The most advanced have overcome these challenges.
-They view smart buildings initiatives holistically and have the infrastructure for connectivity, dashboards that marry data from all building systems, measures in place to protect that data, a centralized mission for data collection, and use machine learning/Al for nearly real-time analytics.
-This enables them to use building systems data to reduce carbon emissions, optimize building security, improve occupant health and productivity, and optimize building spaces.
+They view smart buildings initiatives holistically and have the infrastructure for connectivity, dashboards that marry data from all building systems, measures in place to protect that data, a centralized mission for data collection, and use machine learning/AI for nearly real-time analytics.
+This enables them to use building systems data to reduce carbon emissions, optimize building spaces.
 Technical and strategic partners are needed to help organizations fill expertise gaps and advance smart buildings initiatives.